EamonKeane/jenkins-blue/README.md

 # jenkins-blue-ocean-kubernetes
 Quickly provision jenkins blue ocean on kubernetes bare metal with persistent configuration.
+Go from a simple 16.04 VM to a portable, scalable CI-CD pipeline with SSL in 10 minutes.

 The example shown will use a single Hetzner server, but this first step can skipped, and ssh access to an ubuntu 16.04 machine can be used instead.